-Our ability to access the capital markets to raise capital on favorable terms will be affected by our debt level, the amount of our debt maturing in the next several years and current maturities, and by adverse market conditions resulting from, among other things, general economic conditions, contingencies and uncertainties that are difficult to predict and impossible to control.
-Moreover, if the rating agencies were to downgrade our corporate credit, then we could experience an increase in our borrowing costs, difficulty assessing capital markets or a reduction in the market price of our common units.
+Our ability to access capital markets to raise capital on favorable terms will be affected by our debt level, the amount of our debt maturing in the next several years and current maturities, and by prevailing market conditions.
+Moreover, if the rating agencies were to downgrade our credit ratings, then we could experience an increase in our borrowing costs, difficulty assessing capital markets or a reduction in the market price of our common units.
 Such a development could adversely affect our ability to obtain financing for working capital, capital expenditures or acquisitions or to refinance existing indebtedness.
 If we are unable to access the capital markets on favorable terms in the future, we might be forced to seek extensions for some of our short-term securities or to refinance some of our debt obligations through bank credit, as opposed to long-term public debt securities or equity securities.
 The price and terms upon which we might receive such extensions or additional bank credit, if at all, could be more onerous than those contained in existing debt agreements.
-Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and our ability to pay cash distributions at expected rates.
+Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and thereby impact our ability to pay cash distributions at expected rates.

-We may not be able to fully execute our growth strategy if we encounter illiquid capital markets or increased competition for qualified assets.
+We may not be able to fully execute our growth strategy if we encounter illiquid capital markets or increased competition for investment opportunities.

 Our strategy contemplates growth through the development and acquisition of a wide range of midstream and other energy infrastructure assets while maintaining a strong balance sheet.
-This strategy includes constructing and acquiring additional assets and businesses to enhance our ability to compete effectively and diversify our asset portfolio, thereby providing more stable cash flow.
-We regularly consider and enter into discussions regarding, and are currently contemplating, potential joint ventures, stand alone projects or other transactions that we believe will present opportunities to realize synergies, expand our role in the energy infrastructure business and increase our market position.
+This strategy includes constructing and acquiring additional assets and businesses to enhance our ability to compete effectively and diversifying our asset portfolio, thereby providing more stable cash flow.
+We regularly consider and enter into discussions regarding, and are currently contemplating and/or pursuing, potential joint ventures, stand alone projects or other transactions that we believe will present opportunities to realize synergies, expand our role in the energy infrastructure business and increase our market position.

-We may require substantial new capital to finance the future development and acquisition of assets and businesses.
-Limitations on our access to capital will impair our ability to execute this strategy.
-Expensive capital will limit our ability to develop or acquire accretive assets.
-We may not be able to raise the necessary funds on satisfactory terms, if at all
+We will require substantial new capital to finance the future development and acquisition of assets and businesses.
+Any limitations on our access to capital will impair our ability to execute this strategy.
+If the cost of such capital becomes too expensive, our ability to develop or acquire accretive assets will be limited.
+We may not be able to raise the necessary funds on satisfactory terms, if at all.
+The primary factors that influence our initial cost of equity include market conditions, fees we pay to underwriters and other offering costs, which include amounts we pay for legal and accounting services.
+The primary factors influencing our cost of borrowing include interest rates, credit spreads, covenants, underwriting or loan origination fees and similar charges we pay to lenders.

-In addition, we are experiencing increased competition for the assets we purchase or contemplate purchasing.
-Increased competition for a limited pool of assets could result in our losing to other bidders more often or acquiring assets at higher prices.
+In addition, we are experiencing increased competition for the types of assets and businesses we have historically purchased or acquired.
+Increased competition for a limited pool of assets could result in our losing to other bidders more often or acquiring assets at less attractive prices.
 Either occurrence would limit our ability to fully execute our growth strategy.
-Our inability to execute our growth strategy may materially adversely impact the market price of our securities.
+Our inability to execute our growth strategy may materially adversely affect our ability to maintain or pay higher distributions in the future.

-Our growth strategy may adversely affect our results of operations if we do not successfully integrate the businesses that we acquire, including GulfTerra, or if we substantially increase our indebtedness and contingent liabilities to make acquisitions.
+Our growth strategy may adversely affect our results of operations if we do not successfully integrate the businesses that we acquire or if we substantially increase our indebtedness and contingent liabilities to make acquisitions.